Chapter 16:

 The sight of yet another corpse made me grip on the rope tighter.

-That could easily have been me.
+That person should have been me.

-No—it should have been me.
-I didn’t deserve any of this.
+Frankly, I didn’t deserve any of this.
 It didn’t make sense that a mercenary strong enough to take on a kidnapping contract would be the one with their life taken instead of a recently suicidal idiot with no powers.
 The only difference between me and them was the fact I had the luck of the draw to run into better allies and they didn’t.

 My life here was simply repeating itself.
 I was being railroaded by destiny into success, just like I used to before my mother died.
+Why couldn’t I be dead instead of him?
+He was probably some sort of criminal, but maybe he did it to feed his family.

-I was worthless.
-But then…
+But if I was worthless, then…

-Five: Aren’t the people from this world suspiciously nice to me?
+Six: Aren’t the people from this world suspiciously nice to me?

 “That isn’t three streams, you fucking idiot.”

 What was the point of this little excursion, anyway?
+This hallucination?
 To delude myself into thinking that I would have an “awakening” and finally contribute with my “video game knowledge”?
 Believing I had some sort of hidden talent that would trigger once I turned on the switch?
 Being some “summoned hero”?

 “…”